bala1802/LoRA/README.md

 ## Dataset

-The dataset employed in this investigation is the [MNIST dataset](http://yann.lecun.com/exdb/mnist/), a widely recognized benchmark for image classification tasks in the field of machine learning.
-MNIST consists of a collection of hand-written digits, encompassing images of digits from 0 to 9, each represented in a grayscale format.
+The chosen dataset for this study is the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
 The choice of MNIST as the experimental dataset provides a standardized foundation for evaluating the effectiveness of low-rank adaptation techniques in the context of image recognition.

 ## MNIST Model

-In this demonstration, a neural network architecture was crafted, encompassing a total of ~2 million parameters meticulously distributed across three linear layers.
-This architectural configuration was deliberately designed to facilitate a comprehensive exploration of the efficacy of low-rank adaptation techniques within the context of a neural network model with considerable complexity and parameterization.
+The Neural Network architecture utilized for this demonstration comprises 2 million parameters distributed across three linear layers.
+This architectural configuration was designed to explore the efficacy of low-rank adaptation techniques within the context of a neural network model with considerable complexity and parameterization.

 ### Model Summary

 ![image](https://github.com/bala1802/LoRA/assets/22103095/be629bc2-f99c-4fc0-a8b1-81c72635ade5)

-##
+## Model Training

+The model training is executed for a single epoch, utilizing the Cross Entropy loss function.
+The chosen optimizer is Adam, configured with a learning rate of 0.001.

+### Training Logs

+`Epoch 1: 100%|██████████| 6000/6000 [00:31<00:00, 189.28it/s, loss=2.07]`